HelioMesquita/Swiftmazing/README.md

 # Swiftmazing

 A iOS application with layout based on App Store that can check the most starred and last updated Swift repository.
-The application was developed in a modular way, with their respective tests usin Quick, Nimble, Snapshots and/or KIF, using the modern collection view and integrated with fastlane and slather generating test coverage.
+The application was developed in a modular way, with their respective tests using Quick, Nimble, Snapshots and/or KIF, the using the modern collection view and integrated with fastlane and slather generating test coverage.

 ## Features